 - Breaking away from the traditional marriage system – Some people just want to break away from the inherent restrictions or complications associated with a traditional marriage system.
 They just want to have a simple, hassle-free, inexpensive ceremony without all the usual ritualistic and cultural ceremonies attached to traditional marriages.
 This is also an age-old tradition and continues to date, especially in rural areas where women are expected to remain unmarried because of certain social rules or customs, therefore they opt for court marriages as an easy solution.

-The Main Reason for Civil Marriages/Court Marriages in Pakistan is the Parents' involvement
+The Main Reason for Civil Marriage or Court Marriage in Pakistan is the Parents' involvement

-One of the main reasons for civil marriage in Pakistan is parents’ involvement, in order to get married both bride and groom must have proper permission from their parents, one of the grooms who want to do civil marriage has to give proof of her father or guardian’s permission.
+One of the main reasons for court marriage/civil marriage in Pakistan is parents’ involvement, in order to get married both bride and groom must have proper permission from their parents, one of the grooms who want to do civil marriage has to give proof of her father or guardian’s permission.

 If You Want to do a Civil Marriage without your Parents' permission, Talk to our Court Marriage Expert Lawyer

-Civil marriage/court marriage are actually love marriages.
+Civil marriage or court marriage are actually love marriages.
 We arrange civil marriages, as per Pakistan law.

-You can do civil marriage without your parents’ permission, and you don’t need any approval from your parents.
+You can do love marriage/civil marriage without your parents’ permission, and you don’t need any approval from your parents.
 But if you are a minor (under 18) then you have to prove that you are adult enough to get married.

-You have to prove that you are a Pakistani citizen and ready for civil marriage without your parents’ permission.
+You have to prove that you are a Pakistani citizen (not applicable to foreign nationals) and ready for civil marriage/court marriage without your parents’ permission.
 You might be asked for your CNIC number or NICOP (National Identity Card of Overseas Pakistanis).
 If you cannot provide a copy of CNIC or NICOP then any other document, such as B’ Form, Board’s Matriculation certificate in original should be with you at the time of the proceeding.